Elie Wiesel: Awards and other activism

 I know what people say – it is so easy.
 Those that were there won't agree with that statement.
 The statement is: it was man's inhumanity to man.
 NO!
 It was man's inhumanity to Jews!
 Jews were not killed because they were human beings.
 In the eyes of the killers they were not human beings!
 They were Jews!

 In early 2006, Wiesel accompanied Oprah Winfrey as she visited Auschwitz, a visit which was broadcast as part of The Oprah Winfrey Show.
+The trip was organized by International March of the Living's Vice Chair, David Machlis.
 On November 30, 2006, Wiesel received a knighthood in London in recognition of his work toward raising Holocaust education in the United Kingdom.

 In September 2006, he appeared before the UN Security Council with actor George Clooney to call attention to the humanitarian crisis in Darfur.
 When Wiesel died, Clooney wrote, "We had a champion who carried our pain, our guilt, and our responsibility on his shoulders for generations."

 In 2007, Wiesel was awarded the Dayton Literary Peace Prize's Lifetime Achievement Award.
 That same year, the Elie Wiesel Foundation for Humanity issued a letter condemning Armenian genocide denial, a letter that was signed by 53 Nobel laureates including Wiesel.
-Wiesel has repeatedly called Turkey's 90-year-old campaign to downplay its actions during the Armenian genocide a double killing.
+Wiesel repeatedly called Turkey's 90-year-old campaign to downplay its actions during the Armenian genocide a double killing.

 In 2009, Wiesel criticized the Vatican for lifting the excommunication of controversial bishop Richard Williamson, a member of the Society of Saint Pius X. The excommunication was later reimposed.

 In June 2009, Wiesel accompanied US President Barack Obama and German Chancellor Angela Merkel as they toured the Buchenwald concentration camp.
 Wiesel was an adviser at the Gatestone Institute.
 In 2010, Wiesel accepted a five-year appointment as a Distinguished Presidential Fellow at Chapman University in Orange County, California.
 In that role, he made a one-week visit to Chapman annually to meet with students and offer his perspective on subjects ranging from Holocaust history to religion, languages, literature, law and music.

 In July 2009, Wiesel announced his support to the minority Tamils in Sri Lanka.
 He said that, "Wherever minorities are being persecuted, we must raise our voices to protest ...
 The Tamil people are being disenfranchised and victimized by the Sri Lanka authorities.
 This injustice must stop.
 The Tamil people must be allowed to live in peace and flourish in their homeland."

 In 2009, Wiesel returned to Hungary for his first visit since the Holocaust.
 During this visit, Wiesel participated in a conference at the Upper House Chamber of the Hungarian Parliament, met Prime Minister Gordon Bajnai and President László Sólyom, and made a speech to the approximately 10,000 participants of an anti-racist gathering held in Faith Hall.
 However, in 2012, he protested against "the whitewashing" of Hungary's involvement in the Holocaust, and he gave up the Great Cross award he had received from the Hungarian government.